Brewers vs. Cubs Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 15 doubles, two triples, nine home runs, 40 walks and 35 RBI (82 total hits).
-He has stolen four bases.
+- Dansby Swanson has 15 doubles, two triples, 10 home runs, 40 walks and 36 RBI (84 total hits).
+He has swiped four bases.

 Swanson Recent Games